adupo/csc4330/DuoMonkeyEditor_Documentations/DuoMonkeyEditor_SDD.md

 ![development view](https://github.com/adupo/csc4330/blob/master/DuoMonkeyEditor_Documentations/Assets/Development_View.png)

 The DuoMonkeyEditor project will be using mostly html,js,css, and json files.
 The directory structure is shown above.
 NOTE: All boxes that are orange are directories and the grey boxs are source files.
+The first and main directory is called DuoMonkeyEditor.
+It contains the directories for the css (style) and javascript (scripts) for the application.
+This directory also contains the main html and an icon that will be shown in the browser.
+The next directory is called style.
+In this directory the bulk of the css for the project is stored here.
+In the next directory, called scripts, we store all the js files and one last directory called text.
+In the last directory, called text, we have all files relating to the text editor portion of the project.

 6. Physical View
 =============